 1. The EM sends a Trace Session activation request to the gNB-CU-CP.
 This request includes the parameters for configuring UE measurements.

-2. The gNB-CU-CP shall select the suitable UEs for MDT data collection.
-If the UE is not in the specified area or if the serving PLMN is not within the Management Based MDT PLMN List the UE shall not be selected by the gNB-CU-CP for MDT data collection as defined in TS 32.422 [20].
+2. The gNB-CU-CP shall select the suitable UEs as defined in TS 32.422 [20].